Home » Las Vegas Sportsbooks And Hotels 2023 » Linq Sportsbook Review

 The new setup offers four options to place a bet with the first being the iPad at your location.
 The Linq sportsbook also has a small kiosk of betting windows and an interactive display where gamblers insert cash and punch out their own tickets.

-The fourth option is to download the Mobile Sports at Caesars Entertainment app and use the Linq sportsbook online.
+The fourth option is to download the Caesars betting app (Caesars owns the entire property).
 Here, Linq sportsbook odds can be viewed on your Android or iOS device, including all the popular wagers for “live betting,” where the odds change from the pre-game betting lines throughout the event.
+Caesars app works all across Nevada and even has dozens of licenses in other U.S. states.

 Complimentary drink vouchers are a little easier to obtain at the Linq compared to other Strip sportsbooks like the MGM Grand and the Cosmopolitan.
 Bet at least $100 on sports or $20 on the horses to get that free drink here.